And is re-allocating road space the key to breaking the link to car-dependency?

-Some might ask – if a shift to ultra-low emission vehicles provides a considerable reduction in transport-related emissions, then why reallocate road space at all?
+Some might ask that if a shift to ultra-low emission vehicles provides a considerable reduction in transport-related emissions, then why reallocate road space at all?

 The answer is because our cities of the future are being designed to be more than just carbon neutral.
 Our cities of the future will be zero waste and circular.
 They will be biodiversity positive.
 They will be spaces which promote the physical and mental health of its residents.
 Spaces with cleaner air, cleaner water and greener terrains.
 These cities will empower vulnerable communities and improve their social and economic mobility, in turn reducing health inequalities.
 So when we are redesigning our cities of tomorrow, our urban spaces should prioritise people and nature, not cars.

 This is challenging because cities need to work within existing infrastructure.
-Research shows that parking and road space take up as much as 60% of public space in major cities across the world.
+For example, roads take up 80% of public space in London alone.

-So it’s not just social and cultural factors that contribute to our increased car dependence, but also economic factors and physical infrastructure considerations – all reinforcing one another.
+So it’s not just social and cultural factors that contribute to our increased car dependency, but also economic factors and physical infrastructure considerations – all reinforcing one another.

 Our work also showcases the importance of agency.
 It is important to promote freedom and choice to all individuals, educating them why they need to engage and the benefits to them, their families, and their communities, to build sustainable behaviours – behaviours they have chosen to adopt, and therefore have a much higher propensity to stick and become a habit.

 I will conclude with a thought put forward by Gustavo Petro, Mayor of Bogotá – “A developed country is not a place where the poor have cars.
 It’s where the rich use public transportation”

 CEO & Founder